8wali8/RRWRA-Catapult/readme.md

 # StreamSense

 **StreamSense** is an all in one data analytics platform for Twitch streams that provides real-time sponsor detection, sentiment analysis, and comprehensive stream monitoring capabilities.
-Originally developed in python for the 2025 Catapult hackathon at Purdue University, it was refactored by **Ujjawal Prasad** to be inspired by Netflix-style microservice architecture
+Originally developed in python for the 2025 Catapult hackathon at Purdue University, refactored by **Ujjawal Prasad** with Netflix-inspired microservice architecture & tech stack

 ## Project Evolution